Manufacturing in Vietnam: Industrial production

+Working conditions and industrial relations

+Workers in Vietnam are represented by the Vietnam General Confederation of Labour (VGCL).
+This is the only trade union in the country.
+The VGLC is involved in key negotiations between workers and their employers including wages and working conditions.
+The VGLC recorded a total of 157 incidents of workers taking strike action in 2022, with a number of these strikes involving foreign invested firms.

+She is a feature documentary film directed by Italian filmmaker and anthropologist Parsifal Reparato, showing the working conditions for women working in the large electronic components factory in Vietnam.
+They work 12-hour shifts around the clock.

 Current status

 Although the industry contributed 40.1 percent of gross domestic product (GDP) in 2004, it employed only 12.9 percent of the workforce.
 In 2000, 22.4 percent of industrial production was attributable to non-state activities.
 During 1994–2004, the industrial GDP grew at an average annual rate of 10.3 percent.
-Manufacturing contributed 20.3 percent of GDP in 2004, while employing 10.2 percent of the workforce.
+Manufacturing contributed 20.3 percent of GDP in 2004 while employing 10.2 percent of the workforce.
 During 1994–2004, the manufacturing GDP grew at an average annual rate of 11.2 percent.
-The manufacturing sectors—food processing, cigarettes and tobacco, textiles, chemicals, and electrical goods—grew rapidly.
+The manufacturing sectors—food processing, cigarettes and tobacco, textiles, chemicals, and electrical goods—proliferated.
 Almost a third of manufacturing and retail activity is concentrated in Ho Chi Minh City.